fwrock/interscsimulator/sim-diasca/doc/training/SimDiasca-training.rst

 The Erlang interpreter (``erl``) allows to run on the current platform any precompiled byte-code file for the Erlang virtual machine (``*.beam`` file, produced by the Erlang compiler just mentioned).

-The proper configuration of the Erlang interpreter is automatically enforced as well, thanks to the use of the WOOPER-based build system (which includes the ``common`` first sub-layer).
+The proper configuration of the Erlang interpreter is automatically enforced as well, thanks to the use of the WOOPER-based build system (which includes the ``myriad`` first sub-layer).

-To configure appropriately the Erlang virtual machine, a script is used by the all the generic rules having to run the interpreter: ``common/src/launch-erl.sh``.
+To configure appropriately the Erlang virtual machine, a script is used by the all the generic rules having to run the interpreter: ``myriad/src/launch-erl.sh``.

 The following exercise is also useful to understand later how: